aiesha-khawaja/nvidia_driver_and_cuda-installation/README.md

 # nvidia_driver_and_cuda-installation
 # Install Nvidia driver
-got to thr elow link and in case error occurs do not use auto mode to install nvidia driver, use the reccomended version https://www.linuxbabe.com/ubuntu/install-nvidia-driver-ubuntu
+got to the below link and in case error occurs do not use auto mode to install nvidia driver, use the reccomended version https://www.linuxbabe.com/ubuntu/install-nvidia-driver-ubuntu

 # Install CUDA: